lelloc/doc-admin/content/glossary.rst

       This is a resource within OTRS.
 An :term:`agent` or a :term:`customer` can be assigned permissions to this resource as needed.
 Additionally, they can be used for access control, processes and web services.

    Invoker
-      An invoker is a special perl module which allows OTRS to provide information to a remote system via REST or HTTP.
-Invokers must be developed in perl by a back end developer.
+      An invoker is a special Perl module which allows OTRS to provide information to a remote system via REST or HTTP.
+Invokers must be developed in Perl by a back end developer.

    Mapping
       A mapping allows OTRS to provide inbound and outbound translation of data allowing us to offer a specific data construction to rebuild incoming structures to meet our needs.

    Operation
-      Similar to a Webhook, a provider operation offers a specific sub-set of OTRS Perl API functionality to external systems.
+      Similar to a web hook, a provider operation offers a specific sub-set of OTRS Perl API functionality to external systems.

    Process
       Part of the process management.